chippinmoney/docs/README.md

 # ChippIn Docs

-> The ChippIIn server is written using `Express.js` and uses `MongoDB` as a database.
+> The ChippIn server is written using `Express.js` and uses `MongoDB` as a database.
 It uses `Rapyd API` for handling all money transactions.
 Besides, there is a Node Rapyd SDK developed only to support ChippIn requirements that could be built as an independent package.

 ## How It Works
 There are primarily 2 areas to focus on: `Groups` and `Wallets`.
 The project requires a buissness account that would be accessible only by project-owners.
 All chippin users and groups are given a new ewallet that is added to the provided buissness account in the project.